Multispectral & Vigor Mapping

 Soil electrical conductivity (EC) was initially used to assess soil salinity.
 It is now used in: mappping soil types; characterizing soil water content and flow patterns; assessing variations in soil texture, compaction, organic matter content, and pH; and determining the depth to subsurface horizons, stratigraphic layers or bedrock, among other uses.

 Using our sub-cm RTK GPSs we can survey in your posts and other locations within the vineyard.
-Very straightforward.
+Or if you need to mark areas for the BC sustainability certification, generate maps, etc.

 We offer a host of other more traditional soil services, such as: